Ciarenni/COTL_MysticAssistant/README.md

 1. Download the code, stick it wherever you want.
 2. If you haven't already, set up BepInEx for your Cult of the Lamb installation.
 You'll need some files from it to be able to build this project.
 3. Check out [this guide](https://pebloop.notion.site/Setup-your-environment-7edd198ac4c14bc8b4f44572bf66d761), specifically starting at section 4, Importing useful dependencies.
-    1. Specifically, you need BepInEx.dll and 0Harmony.dll from the BepInEx installation, and the Assembly-CSharp.dll, UnityEngine.dll, and UnityEngine.CoreModule from the Cult of the Lamb installation.
+    1. Specifically, you need BepInEx.dll and 0Harmony.dll from the BepInEx installation, and the Assembly-CSharp.dll, UnityEngine.dll, UnityEngine.CoreModule.dll, and Unity.TextMeshPro.dll from the Cult of the Lamb installation.
     2. In addition to what is mentioned in the guide, you'll need the UnityEngine.TextMeshPro.dll from the Cult of the Lamb installation.
 4. I followed the guide's steps as described, so the .csproj file is looking for a libs folder in the root directory of the project.
 You can, of course, adjust that to your liking.
 5. Once all the references are fixed, you should be able to build it!
 Good luck!